Nicaragua Travel Information

 Tips of 10 to 15 percent are expected at restaurants in Nicaragua.
 Standard tipping is usual at hotels.
 Taxi drivers do not usually expect to be tipped.

-Visitors to Nicaragua may import up to 200 cigarettes/500g of tobacco, three litres liquor, and one large or three small bottles of perfume.
-Meat, dairy and leather products as well as matches are restricted.
+Visitors to Nicaragua may import up to 400 cigarettes/500g of tobacco, five litres of liquor, and perfume for personal use.
+Meat, dairy and leather products, as well as matches, are restricted.
 Firearms require an import license.

 Become our Nicaragua Travel Expert